andyd/photowallet-1125/replit.md

 ## Recent Changes (November 4, 2025)

+### Added Tap Navigation with Looping
+- Tap left 30% of photo screen to go to previous photo
+- Tap right 30% of photo screen to go to next photo
+- Photos loop around at both ends (first photo ← last photo, last photo → first photo)
+- Only active when not zoomed in to avoid conflicts with pan gestures
+- Updated instruction text to "Tap edges or swipe"

 ### Major Architecture Rework: Modal-to-Page Navigation
 - Transformed app from modal-based overlays to proper page-based routing
 - Created four main views: Home (welcome), Album (grid), Photo View (full-screen), Settings